Topics for Internships, Master and PhD studies

-We provide interesting topics for master or PhD projects. we are also open for other topics if they fit into our research agenda.
+We provide interesting topics for master or PhD projects.
+We are also open for other topics if they fit into our research agenda.
 If you are interested, contact Norbert Marwan.

 Recurrence analysis of past Indian monsoon variability